 The pipe organ is a fascinating instrument with a very long history.
-Still, you can't overestimate people's ability to ignore history or to broad brush things they don't care to understand.
 Today, a very thumb-nail sketch of the history of the organ as used in the church.

 Organs have been around since the 3rd century B. C. when a Roman named Ctesibius attached a set of pipes to a box with some keys (note: not a remotely professional description of an organ) and, behold!
 The one-rank wonder was born.

 Ctesibius's invention involved using water power to move the air through the pipes (a "hydraulis"); later on, pumping bellows was found to work better.
 Apparently, rich Romans liked the invention enough to play it at home, a specimen of which is pictured below:

 (This organ, at a museum in Hungary I visited this summer, was dedicated to the local firehouse after its first player, the purchaser's wife, died.
 Unfortunately, the organ burned along with the rest of the town a few years later and only the metal pipes are left.
 Yes, you read that correctly: it was housed in the fire station at the time of the fire.)